papua-opensource/made-in-papua/contributing.md

 Before making a pull request, please make sure of the following:
 - The name of the person you want to add do not already exist in the list
-- The person must be Papuan based, Papuan trained or Papuan born
+- The person must have a connection to Papua through residence, education or birth.
 - Provide the correct spelling of the name
 - Make sure you provide a social media or website url of the person
 - Links must be pointing straight to the person's profile